Using the axe Developer Hub GitHub Action

 Free Trial

-There are a few prerequisites to satisfy before you can use the GitHub action:
+There are a few requirements to satisfy before you can use the GitHub action:

-1. You should have set up a project on axe Developer Hub and have its API key.
+1. A project on axe Developer Hub and its API key.

-2. You need a test suite that you've modified by following the directions in axe Developer Hub when you create a new project.
+2. A test suite you've modified by following the instructions in axe Developer Hub when you created the project.

-The following sections describe the steps necessary to set up a workflow that uses the axe Developer Hub GitHub action.
+The following sections describe the steps necessary to modify a workflow to use the axe Developer Hub GitHub action.

 Step 1: Create a Secret for Your API Key